ARYAN-095/Pipeline-Sentinel---Intelligent-CI-CD-Failure-Analysis-Prediction-/README.md

-# i am building a tool to analyse the ci/cd pipeline
+# i am building a tool to analyse the ci/cd pipeline.